Christianq010/django_ems_project/README.md

 * Look at other examples of queries in the `django-queries.md` file.

 #### Django - Admin
 * Register Django admin for our EMS data.
+* Edit custom fields on our admin page to reflect feedback model.